 How Do I Book A Course?

-To book a course, please email firstname.lastname@example.org asking for an application form for the class you are interested in and a membership application form and pay the appropriate fees by posting to the address on forms.
+To book a course, download the application form for the class you are interested in and a membership application form, and pay the appropriate fees by posting to the address on forms.
 You will then be notified if you have been accepted into the class as there are a limited number of dogs in each course.

 The C5 vaccine covers Canine Distemper, Hepatitis, Canine Parvovirus, Canine Parainfluenza and Bordetella.
 These diseases/viruses are highly contagious and the club policy is that if your dog has been in contact with another animal with one of these diseases, your dog is not permitted at the training grounds for 14 days post contact.
 This is to reduce the risk of spreading these diseases to other member’s dogs.